 21.2.
 The interest rate and currency risks arising from the securitisation shall be appropriately mitigated and any measures taken to that effect shall be disclosed.

 36. Any measures taken to that effect shall be disclosed.

-No interest rate risk and no currency risk need to be hedged in this transaction (see points 34 and 35 above) and, therefore, this requirement does not apply.
+No currency risk needs to be hedged in this transaction (see point 35 above).